davidgussler/vhdl_lib/wb_xbar/doc/README.md

 * No slave address overlapping
   * Can enforce this via assertions of config generics
 * Master may not cross slaves during one cyc transaction
-  * This prevents the issue of receiving data out of order (sifferent slaves may have different latencies.
+  * This prevents the issue of receiving data out of order (different slaves may have different latencies.
 A single slave guarentees transactions are acked in order).
 * One cycle latency from master to slave